24 Oz

 But the package also* says "24 oz (1 lb 8 oz)."
 Wait.
 1 lb 8 oz = 24 oz.

 exactly correct.
-In practice, no rounding needed.
-Because of that, the math works out clean because manufacturers know that 1.
-5 pounds of product weighs 680.39 grams — so they round to 680g and call it 24 oz.
+No rounding needed.
+Because of that, 5 pounds of product weighs 680.
+The math works out clean because manufacturers know that 1.39 grams — so they round to 680g and call it 24 oz.

 It's not a coincidence.
 It's deliberate packaging math.